wdchild/insight_DE_project/README.txt

 -- TEST (for individual unit tests)
 -- SEED (for seed data used in data generation)

-Need to fix:
-- broken import links due to file reorganization
+Note that import links were broken when organizing the data for github.
+Broken links could be fixed by using import sys followed by a description of the path, so that it would be possible to travel up one directory and back down another.
+Unfortunately, 'project time' has ended.

+e.g.
+import sys
+sys.path.append(~/INSIGHT_DE_PROJECT/<DIRECTORY>)
+from <DIRECTORY> import <THE MODULE IN QUESTION>

 How to use:
 (1) First you need to set up the TimescaleDB database with the correct fields.
     (See the records produced by data generator.)
 Be sure to include a primary key serial field.
+    Also be sure to create a hypertable (see TimescaleDB instructions).

-(2) Run the error consumer and normal consumer.
+(2) Run the RabbitMQ  error consumer and normal consumer.
 These consume normal and error messages
     from the producer.

 (3) Run the producer.
 To do this, choose either run_rabbit_run.py or run_rabbit_races.py.
     For the latter, you can specify multiple data batch sizes as command line arguments.
+    The former lets you specify the data size (chunks) as well as the number of records in the batch.

 (4) Seed data of different sizes is provided in the SEED folder.
 Choose whichever
-    message size you want to test.
+    message size you want to test. run_rabbit_run.py makes this easy to do.